Meteor-Community-Packages/meteor-collection-hooks/README.md

 `find` and `findOne`, then you won't be able to use `this.transform()`.
 Instead, grab the transformed user with `findOne`.

-- When adding hook aspect, a handler object is returned with these methods:
+- When adding a hook, a handler object is returned with these methods:
-	- `remove()` which will remove the hook aspect.
+  - `remove()`: will remove that particular hook;
-	-  `replace(aspect, options)` where `aspect` is another callback to replace the original one.
+  - `replace(callback, options)`: will replace the hook callback and options.

 --------------------------------------------------------------------------------